courros/hnco/README.md

     make
     make install

 Modules will be installed under `$HOME/.local/lib/perl5/`.
+If you want perl to find them, add this line to the appropriate startup file of your shell:

+    export PERLLIB="$HOME/.local/lib/perl5"

+To verify that the path has been added to the search list:

+    perl -E 'say for @INC'

 ## Contributing